1) Select an image or a shape for Use As Background

 PRO TIP: Set the border to 0 and the background to transparent after fitting, and the shape becomes an invisible object that still exposes snap targets at the frame edges and center.
 This gives you precise alignment guides without any visual clutter.

 For many of the numeric entries, the labels double as reset buttons.
-In Shapes, these include Linear Gradient Angle; Border; Radius; Rotation; Opacity; Drop-Shadow Blur, X, & Y.
+In Shapes, these include Linear Gradient Angle; Border; Radius; Rot.; Opacity; Drop-Shadow Blur, X, & Y.

 !